jean-gvh/MongoDB_Neo4j_API/README.md

 At this point you should have : a venv activated with all python packages installed in it.

 4. cd into the main project location.
-5. run the gunicorn server by running :
+5. Run the gunicorn server by running :
 ``` bash
 python -m uvicorn main:app --reload
 ```